Neha/module-federation/configs.md

 In this example, we will have the applications on ReactJS using CRA.

-1. Create 2 application and name one as host and other as remote application
+1. Create 2 application and name one as host and other as remote application.

-2. Identify the components from remote to be exposed
+2. Identify the components from remote to be exposed.

 3. Do eject (as we are using CRA) on both applications.
-Remember we need webpack config
+Remember we need webpack config to override.

 4. Go to webpack config and do the following: